dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

 ---
 layout: page
 title: Lab 4
-published: false
+published: true
 comment_term: lab-redux-blog
 ---

-## Redux Blog: Client
+## Redux CRUD Platform: Client

 ![](img/redux.png)

 We'll build a React+Redux Blog Platform.
-It doesn't even necessarily have to be a blog could be anything you want.
+It doesn't have to be a blog could be anything you want.
 As long as there are individual post items that have some content that need to be saved to a database!
 Aside from the core functionality of creating a post with title and content, showing those, editing the fields, and deleting, you should feel free to be creative with it.
-It will basically be a CRUD platform — create, read, update, delete, storing data on a server with best practices user authentication and security — those features encompass a world of possibilities.
+It will basically be a CRUD platform — create, read, update, delete, storing data on a server with best practices, user authentication, and security — those features encompass a world of possibilities.

 <iframe width="800" height="591" src="https://www.youtube.com/embed/MtZQlDwH4cs?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>